Multicultural Postdoctoral Residency

 Each post-doctoral resident will have the opportunity to co-lead one semester of the Training Seminar.

-- Individual (1:1) Supervision (all trainees): Counseling Services meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
+- Individual (1:1) Supervision (all trainees): CAPS meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
 Residents will be provided with supervision for at least 10% of the total time worked each week.
 Post-doctoral residents will have at least one hour per week of individual face-to-face supervision for the training year.

 Supervisor assignments for the Fall semester are made by the Training Committee.
 All trainees are required to change supervisors during the second semester to obtain a breadth of orientations, techniques, and styles.
 For the second semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Committee.
 Every effort is made to match requests.

 - Group Supervision: Group supervision occurs one hour per week.
 Group supervision is led by a licensed clinician.
 Group supervision provides a forum for discussing clinical work and improving clinical skills, as well as professional development issues.

 Clinical Consultation Meeting: This weekly meeting is for all faculty counselors, educational counselors, psychiatrists, and trainees.
 It is an opportunity to present cases to one another and engage in consultation.
 The emphasis in the meeting is on viewing our work as a team effort to provide the best possible service to students.